johncmanuel/PC-Parts-Web-Scraper/README.md

 pip install -r requirements.txt
 ```

-* After everything is installed, cd to /pcparts (it should contain a folder with the same name and a .cfg file)
+* After everything is installed, cd to /pcparts (it should contain a folder with the same name and a .cfg file).
 * Run the following command to test if Scrapy works:

 ```console